RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 ![BTC and DCR Proof-of-Work Difficulty and Hashrate](images/image_05.png)

-The progression of a PoW cryptocurrency to an ASIC dominated mining industry is important phase in the security lifecycle.
-These specific purpose chips are designed soley for mining the hash algorithm and thus lock in miner capital investment to securing the blockchain.
+The progression of a PoW cryptocurrency to an ASIC dominated mining industry is an important phase in the security lifecycle.
+These specific purpose chips are designed solely for mining the hash algorithm and thus lock in miner capital investment to securing the blockchain.
 ASICs enable massive economies of scale and long term planning of energy contracts and facilities which tends towards fewer and more centralised profitable entities who achieve a competitive MC = MR balance.

 > Applying the MC = MR framework, we can estimate the dollar denominated cost of coin production.
 By summing the quantity of coins issued in the block reward and network transaction fees priced at the time of creation, we can quantify the available security subsidy.
-This metric acts as a ceiling cost where miners carrying marginal costs higher that this level are, in theory, operating at a loss.
+This metric acts as a ceiling cost where miners carrying marginal costs higher than this level are, in theory, operating at a loss.

 # Quantifying the Security Budget